melles1991/usecuewebsite/_posts/2019-12-19-no-code-platforms.md

 Still, we keep dreaming that there is some magic solution that makes our jobs obsolete.
 And why?
 Creating low quality stuff without designers and developers is an option.
 OK, I get it.
 It is the reason Google AMP exists... can we now please move on?

 Note that I have my fair share of experience with no-code platforms.
-I have built and own https://withoutcoding.com/.
+I have built and own [Without Coding](https://withoutcoding.com/).
 A platform for designers where they can build digital productions (like magazines and landing pages).
 The output is static HTML, so it is basically an SSG.

 No-code platforms work for designers that do not know how to (or want to) hand-off a final design.
 However, I have not met a lot of professional designers that actually want to build their own websites on a no-code platform.
 Most designer only want to do what they are really good at: design.
 They want to out-source the coding part.
 I get that and it is also smart from a business point of view.
 As a designer you just need to know a good developer.
 So my advice to you is: invest in relations with designers.
 It pays off.